 This is not to say that efforts to ensure protocol security are unimportant or misplaced.
-In truth, these protocol-level security properties are critical and address many issues that users are largely ignorant of [26, 36, 38, 39].
+In truth, these protocollevel security properties are critical and address many issues that users are largely ignorant of [38, 49, 55, 56].
 Instead, we believe our results indicate that in addition to a focus on protocol-level security, researchers and tool makers need to broaden the scope of their efforts to address users' stated security needs more fully.
-In part, this will include improving the usability and discoverability of existing features that might be able to address these needs, but which are currently not used effectively (e.g., key verification).
+In part, this will include improving the usability and discoverability of existing features that might address these needs but are currently not used effectively (e.g., key verification).

-6.3 Improving Group Chat Tools
+7.3 Improving Group Chat Tools